Product Roadmap: What's Coming Next

 It is possible to manage the cameras on your NVR remotely.
-But to assign a channel to newly-added camera can only be done on NVR itself ( with a monitor/TV connected of course).
-Usually when you add a new camera, you gotta scan and assign a channel (maybe automatically be done) to the camera.
+But to a*sign a channel to newly-added camera can only be done on NVR itself ( with a monitor/TV connected of course).
+Usually when you add a new camera, you gotta scan and a*sign a channel (maybe automatically be done) to the camera.

 Alright.
 Thank you both for the replies.
 Definitely something I hope will eventually make it into a future build of the web software.

 Here I found a paradox in the first post.
 Haha...Intersting thing is if you can not access the NVR, how could you even plug the camera to the NVR?
 Then if you can plug the camera to the back of the NVR, why can not configure the camera on NVR itself.. paradox it is..Also if you asked your family member to help with plugging, then usually the system is plug-and-play.
 (Unless it is more complicated in your situation).
 All basic settings can be done for NVR in my Client.Just curious..

 Here I found a paradox in the first post.
 Haha…Intersting thing is if you can not access the NVR, how could you even plug the camera to the NVR?
 Then if you can plug the camera to the back of the NVR, why can not configure the camera on NVR itself.. paradox it is..
 Also if you asked your family member to help with plugging, then usually the system is plug-and-play.
 (Unless it is more complicated in your situation).
 All basic settings can be done for NVR in my Client.
 Just curious..

 I specifically set up cameras using a wrong protocol and then left the state.
 Now I cannot change those settings even though I can connect to the NVR remotely.
 I hope they add remote camera management at some point.
 A side note: I feel that plugging in my NVR into a monitor sucks!
 I never do that in real life, I always use a computer.
 I should be able to plug in a camera and add it from my phone/computer.